radarlabs/radar-sdk-js/README.md

 ### Identify user

-Until you identify the user, Radar will automatically identify the user by a random device ID stored in a cookie.
+Until you identify the user, Radar will automatically identify the user by a random UUID "device ID" stored in a cookie.

 To identify the user when logged in, call: